 2) “….an accused may be cross-examined only as to “convictions” strictly construed … there can be no cross-examination where the accused was found guilty and granted a conditional discharge, conditions subsequently having been fulfilled…”(Corbett, para.
 48) (see also Borden at para.
 121);

 3) “The Crown is not entitled to go beyond prior convictions to cross-examine an accused as to … association with disreputable individuals…”(Corbett, para.
 48); and

 4) “...an accused cannot be cross-examined as to whether he testified on the prior occasion when convicted in order to show that he is one who was not believed by a jury on a previous occasion…”(Corbett, para.
 48).

-A Corbett application - Before deciding whether to testify, an accused may try to persuade the judge, in the interests of trial fairness, to further restrict the permissible scope of the Crown's cross-examination, and in some cases, to prohibit the Crown from bringing up the record at all.
+Before deciding whether to testify in a jury trial, an accused may try to persuade the judge, in the interests of trial fairness, to further restrict the permissible scope of the Crown's cross-examination, and in some cases, to prohibit the Crown from bringing up the record at all.